‘Squaredance’ to Improve Your Negotiation Preparation

 Most people find negotiating tough.
 Tough because it is about conflict.
 The one thing that would improve your negotiation skill is knowing how to prepare for a negotiation.
 Use this 3-step template to improve your negotiation preparation.
 We call it ‘The Squaredance’.

 Being apprehensive before you negotiate is normal.
 No-one likes conflict.
 Conflict can lead us to fight or flight.
 That cave-like response to danger.
 When we know we need to negotiate, and for some people, that’s a key part of their job, they just want to ‘get stuck in’.
 Fight.
 Others choose to avoid whenever they can – Often escalating the negotiation to their boss.
 Flight.

 Consider how often the average National Account Manager (NAM) negotiates – Weekly?
 Now consider how often they are trained – Twice in their career?
 Often National Account Managers have a conversation with their Sales Director about an upcoming negotiation.
 And the conversation is all about their limit of give-away.
 It is not a structured conversation.
 It is not about which negotiation tools will work best.
 And it is a lot about hope.

 Now compare this to how often the average supermarket buyer negotiates – Daily?
 Hourly?
 And they have trained annually, as a minimum.
 Without training, you are hugely limiting your chances of success.
 Plus, without preparing for your negotiations you are limiting your success even further.

 A Lack of Tools and Advice for Negotiation Preparation

 When I was researching this topic I was stunned by the lack of tools and advice to prepare well for a negotiation.
 Even Harvard – A publication I usually admire – Wrote an article of a ‘Negotiation Preparation Checklist’.
 The problem is that they just listed 32 questions to ask yourself.
 Some of the questions are effective, like, ‘What do I want from this negotiation?’.
 Others not, like ‘Does the agenda make room for simultaneous discussion of multiples issues?’.
 Eh?
 I am a seasoned negotiator and that blew my mind.

 Yes, there are questions to ask.
 Not 32, and not to that extent.
-We need a simple, yet effective method to prepare effectively…
+We need a simple, yet effective method to prepare your negotiation planning effectively…